-The reason is that when sugar breaks in the body it involves major molecular mechanisms that damage your body, and that leads to disease and ageing.
+The reason is that when sugar breaks in the body it involves major molecular mechanisms that damage your body, and that leads to disease and aging.
 Limiting sugar in your diet is a well-known key to longevity.
-Fructose in particular is an extremely pro-inflammatory agent that speeds up the ageing process.
+Fructose in particular is an extremely pro-inflammatory agent that speeds up the aging process.
 It also promotes the dangerous growth of fat cells around your vital organs and can cause to diabetes and heart disease.
-Sugar/fructose also increases your insulin and leptin levels and this is another major factor of premature ageing and age-related chronic degenerative diseases such as heart disease.
+Sugar/fructose also increases your insulin and leptin levels and this is another major factor of premature aging and age-related chronic degenerative diseases such as heart disease.
 Limiting sugar consumption in your diet is therefore a good anti aging strategy.
 If you have sugar cravings, you may be interested to read my article about 13 effective ways to eliminate sugar cravings.
 You can read more about the harmful effects of sugar in my articles: Research Reveals How Sugar Causes Cancer and Find Out Why Sugar Is Poison According to a Physician Author.

-Antioxidants, such as vitamins C and E, help fight free radicals that break down collagen and thus slowing ageing process.
+Antioxidants, such as vitamins C and E, help fight free radicals that break down collagen and thus slowing aging process.
 A study published in the American Journal of Clinical Nutrition in October 2007 found that people who ate foods rich in vitamin C had fewer wrinkles and less age-related dry skin than those whose diets contained only small amounts of the vitamin.
 Vitamin C also helps form collagen, which smooths fine lines and wrinkles.
-Vitamin C also seems to protect against UV sun rays, which can lead to freckles and a mottled complexion and does some repair and firming on the skin.
+Vitamin C also seems to protect against UV sun rays, which can lead to freckles and a mottled complexion and does some repair and firming of the skin.
 Berries are packed with vitamin C as well as other nutrients, and are known to delay the aging process and to fight free radicals that damage our body.
 To learn more about the amazing healing properties of berries, have a look at my e-book The Healing Berry Guide.
 This e-book will teach you how to transform your health with berries.